jenweber/empress-blog-jenweber/content/remodeling-an-ember-app---introduction.md

 - If your app is using it, turning `fastboot` off while you debug.
 Add `?fastboot=false` to the end of your locally served URL, i.e. `http://localhost:4200/?fastboot=false`.
 - Using "Break on exceptions" or "Break on uncaught exceptions" in your browser's debugging tools, to help with finding out where errors are coming from, with some more informative context
 - Using `debugger` in your `js` files to set breakpoints that you can see in your browser's debugging tools
+- Using `yarn why package-name` or `npm ls package-name` to confirm which versions of dependencies are actually in use, and which other dependencies use them.

 ## Up next